Jesse Pinkman In ‘Better Call Saul’ Season 3? Watch Aaron Paul Discuss The ‘Breaking Bad’ Crossover

 A photo posted by @bettercallsaulamc on

-It will make logical sense for Pinkman to be involved in some way with Salamanca’s crew, which opens the character to a potential crossover role in season 3 of Better Call Saul.
-It has been reported that Bryan Cranston who played Walter White visited the set of Better Call Saul for his book but the actor is also open to reprising his role his the showrunner were to request his presence.
+It will make logical sense for Pinkman to be involved in some way with Salamanca’s crew, which opens the character to a potential crossover role in Season 3 of Better Call Saul.
+It has been reported that Bryan Cranston, who played Walter White, visited the set of Better Call Saul for his book but the actor is also open to reprising his role if the showrunner were to request his presence.

-In season 3 of the series, a teaser reveals that Jimmy McGill is under the impression that he has dealt with the Chuck situation.
+In Season 3 of the series, a teaser reveals that Jimmy McGill is under the impression that he has dealt with the Chuck situation.
 Unbeknownst to him, Chuck recorded his brother’s confession that he doctored the Mesa Verde files to help Kim Wexler secure the client.
 This will eventually threaten McGill’s ability to practice law and his relationship with Kim.
 Some fans of the series suspect that this will be the catalyst in Jimmy becoming Saul in the third season.

 Cinnabon for dessert? #BetterCallSaul #Thanksgiving